Lack of Hyperbolicity in Asymptotic Erd\"os--Renyi Sparse Random Graphs: Simulations

-Thus we see that a significant fraction of triangles in a typical instantiation of $G(n,\frac{d}{n})$ are $\delta$-fat, a stronger demonstration of non-hyperbolicity than the lower bound on chances random graphs containing large loops.
-Even though we do not yet have direct proof of this observation, Figure~\ref{fig:curvplot} clearly shows the predominance of fat triangles in $G(n,\frac{d}{n})$ due to the increasing (average) $\delta$.
-Thus $G(n,\frac{d}{n})$ random graphs are far from hyperbolic, contrary to folklore.
+Thus we see that a significant fraction of triangles in a typical instantiation of $G(n,c/n)$ are $\delta$--fat, a stronger demonstration of non--hyperbolicity.
+Therefore, it seems that $\delta$--fat triangles not only exist almost surely but they are abundant!
+Even though we do not yet have direct proof of this observation, figure~\ref{fig:curvplot} clearly shows the predominance of fat triangles in $G(n,c/n)$ due to the increasing (average) $\delta$.
+Thus $G(n,c/n)$ random graphs are far from hyperbolic, contrary to folklore.

 Figure~\ref{fig:longside} shows that if the average $\delta_\Delta$ for all triangles with the same {\it longest\/} side $l_{\max}$ is plotted as a function of $l_{\max},$ as $n$ increases, the height of the curves decreases for small $l_{\max}$ and increases for large $l_{\max},$ with the boundary between the two regions shifting to the right as $n$ increases.
 Thus $\lim_{n\rightarrow\infty} \delta_a(l_{\max}) = 0$ for any fixed $l_{\max},$ in accordance with the local tree-like structure.
-Similar results are seen for $p=\frac{3}{n}$ in Figure~\ref{fig:curvplot3}.
+Similar results are seen for $p=3/n$ in figure~\ref{fig:curvplot3}.